Dreaming381/Latios-Framework-Documentation/Core/Customizing the Bootstraps.md

 # Customizing the Bootstraps

-Latios.Core requires using an `ICustomBootstrap` in order to instantiate a `LatiosWorld` as the default `World` instance.
+Latios.Core requires using an `ICustomBootstrap` in order to instantiate a `LatiosWorld` as the default `World` instance in order to enable special automatic features such as collection component dependency management.
 However, aside from this requirement, the framework does not impose any restrictions on the `ICustomBootstrap` implementation.
 It is possible to modify the generated bootstrap from the templates or write a custom one from scratch.
 Additional utilities are provided in the static class `BootstrapTools`.

-A `LatiosWorld` populates itself with an `InitializationSystemGroup`, a `SimulationSystemGroup`, and a `PresentationSystemGroup`, each with a special `IRateManager`.
-It further populates `InitializationSystemGroup` with necessary framework systems.
+A `LatiosWorld` populates itself with an `InitializationSystemGroup`, a `SimulationSystemGroup`, and optionally a `PresentationSystemGroup`.
+It further populates `InitializationSystemGroup` with necessary framework systems and a custom `IRateManager`.
 For more details, see [LatiosWorld in detail](LatiosWorld%20in%20Detail.md).

-For NetCode projects, you there is a `NetCodeBootstrapTools` as well as a `LatiosClientServerBootstrap`.
+For NetCode projects, there is a `NetCodeBootstrapTools` as well as a `LatiosClientServerBootstrap`.

 ## Customizing Features

-Many features come as optional components which can be installed via the three bootstrap interfaces `ICustomBootstrap`, `ICustomBakingBootstrap`, and `ICustomEditorBootstrap`.
+Many features come as optional behaviors which can be installed via the bootstrap interfaces `ICustomBootstrap`, `ICustomBakingBootstrap`, and `ICustomEditorBootstrap`.
+In NetCode projects, additional bootstraps are provided for each type of world.
 These installers inject systems into their respective worlds and may also disable existing systems which they intend to replace.

 Installers can be found in the following static classes: